Saifg286/breat_cancer/README.md

-this one is a ML project we chech in pateints have breast_cancer or not using Machine learning
+this one is a ML project we check in pateints have breast_cancer or not using Machine learning